dreal/probreach/README.md

 make CXX=g++-4.9 CC=gcc-4.9 CAPDBINDIR=/path/to/capd-4/bin/ WITHOMP=yes
 make install
 ```
-The executables can be accessed at `probreach/bin`
+The executable can be accessed at `probreach/bin`

 3. Usage
 --------------------